 His dam, Amaki's Golden Imp was gifted to us by her breeder as a companion to her sister Amaki's Rabecca, whom we had purchased as our foundation mare.
 On a whim, we decided to try and breed the old girl, and not finding a stallion any better than her son Amaki's Impressionist, we decided to breed her to him and see what would happen.
 Eleven months later, at King Estate in Sydney where Golden Imp was kept at that time, a tiny cremello colt was born, on Davids birthday no less...our shining ray of light.

 Shown sparingly, Ray of Light went on to win a NSW State Titles Championship, an East Coast Championship and he was twice Australian National Reserve Champion, however both times he was first on points.
 After this second Australian National Championships, Ray of Light was retired and soon became the phenomena he is today.

-At Australia's most prestigious event, Ray of Light has sired no less than five Australian National Champion offspring, several of them winning multiple times.
+At Australia's most prestigious event, Ray of Light has sired no less than eight Australian National Champion offspring, several of them winning multiple times.
 Further to this, he has sired multiple champions at our most honoured shows including East Coast Champions, NSW Natioanl Champions, VIC Classic and QLD Challenge Champions and of course, Royal Show Champions.
 He has progeny competing at dressage, team penning, endurance, eventing and everything in between.
 He truly is one of the greatest Arabian Derivative sires this country has ever seen.